mbogden/galaxyJSPAM/notes.md

   - Did jackson make a script to auto get images from site?
   - program way to get from website?
   - Do they need to be 'calibrated' like the others?

+- Folder Restructure
+  - Direct Difference Code has been moved to new folder

 - pip3 install imageio?
 - If you start at run '0' in batchfile, it will make a run '-001'?